galaunay/pyDSA_gui/README.md

 ``python setup.py install``

+## Updating

+Because pyDSAqt5 does not follow (yet) a strict version strategy, you will have to uninstall and reinstall the packages in order to make an update.

+Uninstalling can be done using :

+``pip uninstall IMTreatment pyDSA pyDSAqt5`` or
+``conda uninstall IMTreatment pyDSA pyDSAqt5``

+To reinstall, please follow the [above instructions](#installation).

 ## Documentation

 pyDSAqt5 is designed to be simple and straightforward to use.
 If you don't understand the effect of an option, please refers to the inline documentation of [pyDSA](https://framagit.org/gabylaunay/pyDSA), where all the features are documented in details.

 ## Issues and bugs